sh3lk/mx/website/docs.md

 ## Versioning

-To roll out a new version of your application as a replacement of an existing version, simply rebuild your application and run `weaver gke deploy` again.
+To roll out a new version of your application as a replacement of an existing version, simply rebuild your application and run `mx gke deploy` again.
-`weaver gke` will slowly roll out the new version of the application to the regions provided in the config file, as described in the previous section.
-In addition to slowly rolling out *across* regions, `weaver gke` also slowly rolls out *within* regions.
-Within each region, `weaver gke` updates the global load balancer to slowly shift traffic from the old version of the application to the new version.
+`mx gke` will slowly roll out the new version of the application to the regions provided in the config file, as described in the previous section.
+In addition to slowly rolling out *across* regions, `mx gke` also slowly rolls out *within* regions.
+Within each region, `mx gke` updates the global load balancer to slowly shift traffic from the old version of the application to the new version.